EVerest/EVerest/docs/index.rst

 1:1 meetup
 ----------

+The first step into the EVerest community should be :ref:`checking out our Zulip chat <index_zulip>`.

-If you do not find your way into the EVerest community, let's try to help you.
+Should you have problems entering the community, we are happy to help you.
 Just book a meeting via the link below.
 Of course, this is optionally.
 You are allowed to join the Zulip sessions and also take part in the working group meetings without registration.